hop•nólogyis creating Podcasts at hopnology.com/hopnologypodcast

 - A dedicated Q&A channel on Discord to ask questions; we promise a 48 hour turnaround, unless there's a beer festival going on, and then it might be 72.

-- Online group social hours every month or so to catch up about hops, beer and whatever else our hopnologists feel like discussing.
+- Online group social hours every once in a while to catch up about hops, beer and whatever else our hopnologists feel like discussing.

 - Further discounts on future online offerings; we don't know what they are yet, but you'll get discounts on them!